HEART Calculator Tools

 The HEART Score

 The HEART score is a scoring system for patients presenting with chest pain at the emergency department.
 By assigning zero, one, or two points — towards a patient history, ECG abnormalities, the patient's age, any risk factors present, and troponin measurement — patients receive a score on a scale of 0‒10.
 The HEART score has been validated in several studies and has proven to be a powerful, easy, and above all practical instrument to separate patients into a low, medium and high risk groups.
-Patients scoring 0-3 have a 1.6% chance of experiencing a cardiac event, those with a score 4-6 have a 13% chance, and those scoring 7 or higher have a 50% chance of developing an infarction, PTCA, CABG or death within 6 weeks following presentation.
-With the HEART score it is immediately clear which patient is eligible for discharge with or without additional tests or emergency invasive procedures.
+Patients scoring 0-3 have a 1.6% chance of experiencing a cardiac event, those with a score 4-6 have a 13% chance, and those scoring 7 or higher have a 50% chance of developing a myocardial infarction, PTCA, CABG or death within 6 weeks following presentation.
+With the HEART score it is immediately clear which patient is eligible for discharge without additional tests or emergency invasive procedures.

-A number of international studies using the HEART score are in progress or have been completed.
+Furthermore, a number of international studies using the HEART score are in progress or have been completed.
 See Publications for all publications on the HEART score.